 All coursework for the M.A. must be completed by the end of the semester in which you intend to graduate.
 In order to advancement to candidacy, you need to complete the M.A.
 Statistics Comprehensive Exam and completed all the required MA coursework.
 For those approved by the M.A.
 Program Committee Chair, to apply for the M.A. thesis option, you will have to submit individual application for advancement that lists the proposed committee for the thesis through CalCentral.

 If you already have a master's degree from any institution including UC Berkeley and are applying for advancement to candidacy for a master's degree in Statistics, you must:

 Please submit your completed paperwork to the Master's Program Coordinator at 367 Evans Hall for review by the M.A.
 Program Committee.
 The department deadline to turn in paperwork is by the end of the third week of the semester in which you plan to graduate.

 How do I add/drop classes or change my grading option between letter grading and satisfactory/unsatisfactory (SU)?

 Each semester, graduate students have till the Friday of the third week of classes to add/drop courses on Cal Central.
 If you want to add/drop courses after the third week, you will have to complete a form called the Graduate Petition to Change Class Schedule.
-After completing the form, please submit it to the MA Program Coordinator in 375 Evans so that it can be processed.
+After completing the form, please submit it to the Master's Program Coordinator in 375 Evans so that it can be processed.
 The form can be given in person or put in the MA Program Coordinator's mailbox in 367 Evans.
 It must be submitted before the last day of classes in each semester, which occurs before the week of final exams.
-See here for the academic calendar.

 What is the proportion of international students for this program?